 There’s no debate: Our bodies need protein to function.
 But in recent years, popular weight-loss plans have spotlighted this nutrient as the most important part of your diet.
 So what’s the deal?
-While there’s no magic pill for weight loss or overall health, high-protein foods should be an essential component of your daily meals and snacks, explains Jackie London, registered dietitian and head of nutrition and wellness at WW.
-“By eating protein consistently throughout your day, you’re automatically making more satisfying food choices that will help you feel energised and stay fuller, longer—which may also help minimise between-meal grazing.” she says.
+While there’s no magic pill for weight loss or overall health, high-protein foods should be an essential component of your daily meals and snacks, explains Jaclyn London, MS, RD, CDN, head of nutrition and wellness at WW.
+“By eating protein consistently throughout your day, you’re automatically making more satisfying food choices that will help you feel energized and stay fuller, longer—which may also help minimize between-meal grazing,” she says.

-We asked WW’s nutrition experts to shed more light on why protein is so important, how it relates to weight management, and some of the best sources of protein.
-Here’s the lowdown on 15 protein-rich foods, plus 42 delicious recipes to try:
+We tapped WW’s nutrition experts to shed more light on why protein is so important, how it relates to weight management, and some of the best sources of protein.
+Here’s the lowdown on 15 protein-rich foods, plus 43 delicious recipes to try:

 The importance of protein-rich foods

-Proteins are one of three macronutrients (along with carbohydrates and fats) that our bodies need to work, explains Angela Goscilo, registered dietitian and nutrition manager at WW.
+Proteins are one of three macronutrients (along with carbohydrates and fats) that our bodies need to work, explains Angela Goscilo, MS, RD, CDN, nutrition manager at WW.
 “These provide us with energy and serve as building blocks for muscles and tissues,” she adds.
 Simply put, protein helps power nearly every system in the body—from strengthening bones, muscles, and cartilage to helping cell tissues repair and regenerate.

-High-protein foods are so important because they contain essential amino acids that our bodies rely on that we can only get from food.
-Protein itself is made of 20 amino acids, and while the human body can produce 11 of these on its own, the remaining 9 must come from our diet.
-Not to mention, many protein-rich foods also contain other key nutrients, such as B group vitamins (like niacin, vitamin B12, vitamin B6, and riboflavin), selenium, choline, phosphorus, zinc, copper, vitamin D, vitamin A, and vitamin E, depending on the food.
+High-protein foods are so important because they contain essential amino acids that our bodies rely on—and can only get from food.
+Protein itself is made of 20 amino acids, and while the human body can produce 11 of these on its own, the remaining nine must come from our diets.
+Not to mention, many protein-rich foods also contain other key nutrients, such as B vitamins (like niacin, vitamin B12, vitamin B6, and riboflavin), selenium, choline, phosphorus, zinc, copper, vitamin D, vitamin A, and vitamin E, depending on the food.

 While our bodies need micronutrients like vitamins and minerals in smaller amounts, protein is something we need in larger quantities.
 Here’s where things get a little tricky: There’s no one-size-fits-all recommendation on how many grams of protein you should eat.
-The current recommended dietary intake (RDI) for protein is 0.75 grams per kg of bodyweight for women and 0.84 grams per kg of bodyweight for men.
+(This is why you won’t see a percent daily value for protein on nutrition facts labels.)
+The current recommended dietary allowance (RDA) for protein is 0.8 grams per kg of bodyweight—just over 7 grams of protein per 20 pounds.
 Meaning?
-A female who weighs 65 kg needs about 49 grams of protein per day.
+A person who weighs 150 pounds needs about 55 grams protein per day.
 That said, most of us are consuming more protein than our baseline needs, according to London.
 “So as a dietitian, I’d rather you focus on eating various protein-containing food rather than the nutrient itself,” she adds.

 Which foods are high in protein?

 When you think of protein-rich foods, you likely picture meat and other animal products.
 And you’re right!
-But while red meat, poultry, and eggs are good sources of protein they’re not the only ones.
+But while red meat, poultry, and eggs are good sources of protein—meaning they are complete proteins that contain all nine amino acids our bodies need from food—they’re not the only ones.

 Regardless of your eating style, there are so many delicious (and surprising!) protein-rich foods to add to your diet.
 Check out some of the best sources of protein: